EPIC Gate Access on Stuart Street

 Map of EPIC facility and roads nearby

 During events where a high volume of cars may be coming and going from the facility, the emergency gate on the south side of the facility can be temporarily opened to Stuart Street.
-Opening the gate enables traffic to flow more freely from the facility, reducing the amount of backups that occur on the drive towards Riverside Avenue.
+Opening the gate enables traffic to flow more freely from the facility, reducing the number of backups that occur on the drive towards Riverside Avenue.
 These backups create a safety hazard in the event an emergency vehicle needs to access the facility quickly, as well as a high volume of congestion within the parking lot, posing concerns for pedestrians.

 About Edora Pool Ice Center